Year 2 2024 - 2025

 Autumn Term: 'Movers and Shakers'.
 This project teaches the children about historically significant people who have had a major impact on the world.
 They will use timelines, stories and historical sources to find out about the people featured and use historical models to explore their significance.
 This topic provides significant links to the topics studied later in the year.

-The children's school visit this term will be a trip to the Cast, Doncaster to see this year's pantomime to begin the first of many Christmas celebrations in school.
+The children's school visit in term 1 was to 'Cast' in Doncaster to see the pantomime pantomime - which began the first of many Christmas celebrations in school!

 Spring Term: 'Coastlines'.
 This project teaches children about the physical and human features of coastal regions across the United Kingdom, including a detailed exploration of the coastal town of Whitby, in Yorkshire.
-This topic will be further enriched by an actual visit to Whitby on Wednesday 17th July - What an enjoyable way to end Key Stage 1!
+This topic is further enriched by an actual visit to Whitby in July - What an enjoyable way to end Key Stage 1!

 Summer Term: 'Magnificent Monarchs'.
 This project teaches the children about the English and British monarchy from AD 871 to the present day.
 Using timelines, information about royal palaces, portraits and other historical sources, they built up an understanding of the monarchs and then researched six of the most significant sovereigns.
-The children will experience a pre-teach day where we invite the 'History Van' in to school to introduce the idea of past monarchys and life in the past.
+The children also experienced a pre-teach day where we invited the 'History Van' in to school to introduce the idea of past monarchys and life in the past.

 Year 2: Gallery items